autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

+---

 #### cryptographic hash functions

 a *cryptographic hash function* `H` is a special function that takes an arbitrarily long sequence of bytes and returns some fixed-size "digest" of that sequence. cryptographic hash functions have two special properties for our purposes:

-- preimage resistance: given a digest `d`, it's infeasible to calculate a string `s` such that `H(s) = d`.
+- pre-image resistance: given a digest `d`, it's infeasible to calculate a string `s` such that `H(s) = d`.
 - collision resistance: it's infeasible to find two strings `s1` and `s2` such that `H(s1) == H(s2)`.